MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

 # Create a generative AI chat app

-In this exercise, you use the OpenAI SDK and the Responses API to create a simple chat app that connects to a model deployed in a Microsoft Foundry project.
+In this exercise, you use the OpenAI SDK and the Responses API to create a chat app that connects to a model deployed in a Microsoft Foundry project.

 This exercise takes approximately **45** minutes.